ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 message is inauthentic, failure reports also provide more information about the failed message than is available in an aggregate report.

-These reports should include as much of the message headers and body as possible, consistent with the reporting party's privacy policies, to enable the Domain Owner to diagnose the authentication failure.
+These reports should include as much of the message header fields and body as possible, consistent with the reporting party's privacy policies, to enable the Domain Owner to diagnose the authentication failure.